herosi/speaker-view-sync/README.md

 ![On MAIN](./message_from_speaker.dio.png)

-## Known Issue

-If either window is reloaded, this plugin will no longer function correctly.
-In that case, close the Speaker View, reload the main window, and then reopen the Speaker View.

 ## Example

 Here is the source code for a minimal example: [example.qmd](example.qmd).
 View an example presentation at [example.html](https://herosi.github.io/speaker-view-sync/demo/example.html).
 Press `Ctrl` to send/receive the messages.